EOX-A/d3.TimeSlider/Readme.md

 When the function returns a falsy value, then no tooltip is displayed.

+### `binTooltipFormatter` - `function`

+This function is invoked when a tooltip is to be displayed for a histogram bin.
+It is passed the bin - an array of records (again an array of [start, end, params]).
+By default, the `tooltipFormatter` is invoked for each record and joined by a `<br>`.

 ### `constrain` - `boolean`

 When set, the viewable interval is constrained to the `domain`.